I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddpar/ni-ntddpar-ioctl_par_set_read_address.md

 <text></text>

 ### Status Block
-I/O Status block
 The <b>Information</b> member is set to zero.

 The <b>Status</b> member is set to one of the generic status values returned by device control requests for parallel devices or to the following value:

-<b>Parameters.DeviceIoControl.InputBufferLength</b> is less than the size, in bytes, of a UCHAR.

 ## Requirements